 Fewer nights - if you don't have a week, it is possible to start the walk in Cannich and/or finish in Kintail.
 If you are interested, contact us for prices and more information.

-Dates - as Spring can start a week or two later in the north-west Highlands than further south, we do not recommend you plan to walk this route until late April/early May.
+Dates - as Spring can start a week or two later in the north-west Highlands than further south, we do not recommend you plan to walk this route until late April or very early May.
 Note also that the hostel usually closes for the winter in the third week of September so the last date for starting this hike through Glen Affric is mid September.

 Start: Bus/train from Edinburgh/Glasgow to Inverness (4 hours).
 Inverness airport lost its direct flights from London Heathrow, but it is still possible to fly direct from Glasgow, Edinburgh, and London Gatwick.
 Easyjet operate one flight a day to Inverness from Luton, which has cheap flights from many European cities including Amsterdam, Geneva and Zurich.